Louis Dicken Wilson: Mexican War

-Six days before commanding 850 troops out of Vera Cruz, Mexico, Wilson contracted yellow fever and he died on August 7, 1847.
+Six days before commanding 850 troops out of Veracruz, Mexico, Wilson contracted yellow fever and he died on August 7, 1847.
 He was given a military funeral the day after and his casket was shipped to his hometown where a monument was erected in his honor.

 He was never married and had no recorded children.
 He did, however, state in his will that Edgecombe County would receive a substantial sum of $40,000 for helping the county's poor (of which only $12,000 was properly utilized, $10,000 lost to bad investments and $18,000 skimmed off by certain government officials during Reconstruction).